julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 Ostara as named festival is modern.
 Traditional rites prioritized land safety and communal survival over personal growth or fertility symbolism.

 **Can I adapt these practices?**
-Yes—with restraint, locality, and respect for the underlying logic of protection-before-celebration.
+Yes, with restraint.
+Locality and respect for the underlying logic of protection-before-celebration.

+**Were there rules for gathering plants at the equinox?**
+Yes, early spring plants were historically viewed as both potent and unpredictable.
+Foraging them required respectful rituals, offerings, and careful preparation.
+For more details, see **[Spring Equinox Foraging of Early Plants](/spring-equinox-foraging-folklore/)**.